SeanPedersen/seanpedersen.github.io/posts/sparse-distributed-representations.md

 1. Start with dense embeddings from a pre-trained model
 2. Train a Kohonen Map (SOM) on these embeddings
-3. For each input, activate only K best-matching units to create the sparse distrubted representation
+3. For each input, activate only K best-matching units to create the sparse distributed representation

 This approach leverages the topology-preserving properties of SOMs while enforcing sparsity through top-K selection.
 The resulting representations naturally exhibit the desired SDR properties.